-E-commerce continues to boom, not just in the UK but globally, and much of it uses online marketplaces to sell goods.
-It is, therefore, increasingly important to understand the VAT implications of online marketplace trading.
+E-commerce is thriving not only in the UK but worldwide, with a large portion of it utilising online marketplaces for sales.
+As such, it's becoming increasingly important to comprehend the VAT implications of trading on online marketplaces.

 What is an online marketplace?